-Arkansas Department of Education Rules for Governing Standards for prudence would still recommend it.)
+ADE Rules for Governing Standards for Accreditation of Arkansas Public prudence would still recommend it.)

-Accreditation of Arkansas Public Schools and School Districts 7.0, 8.01 and 16.0 - 16.03.5 (The old Standards required the Student Services Plan be included in the ACSIP.
+Schools and School Districts

+7.0, 8.01 and 16.0 - 16.03.5 (The old Standards required the Student Services Plan be included in the ACSIP.
 While the new Standards do not specifically require it to be included in your ACSIP,